gt8073a/anthology-the-eight-sentiments/game_prompt.md

 ---

+### 🚫 Reserved Words
+To maintain the game's creative challenge, the eight Emotional Axis names are considered "Reserved Words."
+They are the targets you are aiming for, not the words you can use to play.

+#### The Reserved Word list is:
+ - joy
+ - trust
+ - fear
+ - surprise
+ - sadness
+ - disgust
+ - anger
+ - anticipation
+(Note: This check should be case-insensitive.)

+If a player submits a Reserved Word, the system must not score it.
+Instead, it should respond in character to gently guide the player.
+The response is crucial.
+It must be educational and encouraging, not a harsh "invalid input" error.
+It should reinforce the game's persona.

+#### Examples of responses
+Example 1: Player types *fear*
+System:
+Ah, "fear" itself!
+A powerful feeling.
+In this game, think of 'Fear' as the destination we are trying to reach on the map.
+We can't jump there directly.
+What word could help us build a path toward it?
+Perhaps 'shadows' or 'creeping'?

+Example 2: Player types *anger*
+System:
+An excellent target!
+"Anger" is one of the eight core sentiments we are shaping.
+We can't use the name of the target itself, but we can evoke it.
+What kind of anger are you feeling?
+Is it the hot 'fury' of a fight, or the cold 'resentment' of an injustice?

+Example 3: Player types *trust*
+System:
+"Trust" is the very foundation we're building on!
+It's one of our eight goalposts.
+How can we express that feeling?
+Maybe through a word like 'promise' or 'loyal'?

+#### Key elements of a good response
+ 1. Acknowledge the word positively. ("Ah, fear itself!", "An excellent target!")
+ 2. Explain the rule using a metaphor.
+(Destination, map, target, goalpost).
+ 3. Prompt for a better choice. ("What word could...", "How can we express...")
+ 4. Offer examples to help the player without giving them the answer.

+---

 ### 🔗 Sharing & Community Features
 Players can export key parts of their game to share with others.
 This is done using two distinct types of custom code blocks.